Acronis True Image Cloud Review 2018

 Mobile backup is another feature you’ll not find with many other backup providers, and this one is available to all subscription levels.

-Backing up your mobile phone requires downloading an app for your iOS or Android device, making sure both your computer and smartphone are on the same network and then scanning a QR code
+Backing up your mobile phone requires downloading an app for your iOS or Android device.
+You can store data locally, on your computer, or in the Acronis Cloud.

 Social media backup, also uncommon, can be used to backup Facebook and Instagram accounts, ensuring that photos, messages, likes and comments are protected.
 It’s a nice touch, given the frequency with which social media accounts are hacked today (for another service that offers this, check out our IDrive review).